Compare Versions

 (5) An analysis of the risk of algorithmic discrimination, including adverse impacts on the basis of sex, race, color, ethnicity, religion, age, national origin, limited English proficiency, disability, veteran status, genetic information, or any other classification protected by state or federal law, resulting from the deployer’s use of the automated decision tool. system.

-(6) A description of the safeguards implemented, or that will be implemented, by the deployer to address any reasonably foreseeable risks of algorithmic discrimination arising from the use of the automated decision tool.
+(6) A description of the safeguards implemented, or that will be implemented, by the deployer to address any reasonably foreseeable risks of algorithmic discrimination arising from the use of the automated decision tool. system.
+The description must shall address all of the following:

 (A) Whether the automated decision tool system could be modified to mitigate the risk of algorithmic discrimination.